 - 1944: An earthquake originated in the St. Lawrence River Region in Massena, New York and was felt in Detroit.

-- 1968: An earthquake registering 5.4 on the magnitude scale originated in South-Central Illinois, where it was felt as an intensity VII.
+- 1968: An earthquake registering 5.4 on the magnitude scale originated in South-Central Illinois, where it was an intensity VII.
 It was felt in 23 states, including intensity I to III in Detroit and Michigan.

-- 1983: An earthquake registering 5.3 on the magnitude scale originated in the Blue Mountain Lake area of New York, where it was felt as an intensity VI.
+- 1983: An earthquake registering 5.3 on the magnitude scale originated in the Blue Mountain Lake area of New York, where it was an intensity VI.
 Detroit was on the outer edge of the area affected by the earthquake and experienced it as an intensity II-III.

 - 1987: An earthquake registering 5.1 on the magnitude scale originated in Olney, Illinois.

 - 1998: An earthquake registering 5.2 on the magnitude scale originated in Pennsylvania, just east of Cleveland.

 - 2000: An earthquake registering 5.2 on the magnitude scale originated in Kipawa, Quebec.

 - 2008: An earthquake registering 5.4 on the magnitude scale originated in southeast Illinois on April 18th.
 It was felt as an intensity II-IV at various locations in and around Detroit.